shabin5785/react-notes/Notes_1.md

 - we also has a componentWillUnmount method.
 Example is we conditionally hiding a component.
 So on hiding react will know component is no longer rendered, and will unmount and call lifecycle method before it.

 - for every jsx html element returned by react, there is style attribute using which we can set css type styles on the component.

+- react has no inbuilt routing.
+We have to use a separate library for that. react-router is a good choice.